frankli0731/funAD/README.md

 `pip install funAD`

-For details instruction on how to use this package, please follow the steps in the [usage page](https://code.harvard.edu/CS107/team21/tree/main/docs/documentation.ipynb).
+For details instruction on how to use this package, please follow the steps in the [My Notebook](docs/milestone2.ipynb)

 **Group Number:**